fbpx

 Participation in the Triennial Review

-Additionally, CMS will require any MAO that uses a Letter of Intent for the application of a new or expanded service area to participate in the Triennial Review.
-This review allows CMS to evaluate the compliance of the network with published network adequacy standards.
-It’s important to note that the Triennial Review occurs during the first year a plan is operational in its new service area.
+MA organizations that use Letters of Intent for the application of a new or expanded service area must participate in a Triennial Network Adequacy Review the first year the plan is operational in its new service area.

 Key Takeaways: Using Letters of Intent